 And while biking may also be full of risks, as shown by recent incidents involving a female biker in Marikina and GMA News anchor Howie Severino, its benefits outweigh the dangers.

-In this two-part article, we’ll give you a step-by-step guide on starting your biking hobby.
+In this two-part article, we’ll give you a step-by-step guide on buying a bike in the Philippines.

 Contrary to popular belief, you don’t need a top-of-the-line bike to become a road warrior.
 However, finding the best bike is not an easy task: you can either build it from scratch or buy a pre-assembled unit.
 Here are a few tips to get you started.

 1. Lazada has a wide array of road bikes and folding bikes in their arsenal.
 According to their road bike category, the cheapest one is the Cronus Wind 420, which is priced at around P9,900.
 Keep in mind that this is an entry-level unit and you may want to upgrade later on for more comfort and better performance.

 2. Folding bikes are also a good option if you cannot find a place to park your bike.
 Durable yet portable, these bikes can give you the best bang for your buck.
 Lazada has an assortment of road bikes in its inventory, with the most affordable 20-inch unit priced at P5,800.

 See related topic: (5 Expensive Sporting Activities Worth Trying)

 3. If you want to build a bike from scratch, you can consult biking groups on Facebook and other areas.
 More often than not, bike groups and communities are accommodating and helpful to newbies.
 Since prices of parts vary from one shop to another, they know where to source the cheapest parts and accessories.
 One of the biggest online marketplaces for bikes is the Facebook group called Bike Tiangge with close to 100,000 members.